dbzl-project11/dbzl-project11.github.io/usefulInfo/charging.md

     .8 bar/ 7 seconds * 20 seconds = ~2.4 bars (compared to just under 3 bars)

+Generically, the formula would look something like this:

+    ((blue potara modifier /(base charge time per bar of ki)) * time to charge in seconds)  + (additional ki from HT or TU/time to charge 1 bar from that potara)

+Where your modifiers from league legal blue potaras are
+    * Super +2/Ki -1 = .8
+    * Ki +1 = 1.2
+    * Ki +2/Super -1 = 1.4

+To make this calculation easier, it's recommended you calculate charging in increments of 20, 40, or 60 seconds, as that matches up with the additional charge from the passive charge potaras.

 But note that some characters could charge up to all 5 bars with ULP 1, which means that they will essentially be an android.
 If that character doesn't like to charge, and can passively charge up to 4 bars already, it may be worth using ULP 1 and Ki +1 or Ki +2 to increase charge rate.
 (Especially considering that the Ki+1/+2 will negate the charge negative, allowing active charging to go unaffected.)

 - Blue potaras/Launch's Support– core part of a build